 The ground of our victory is the work of Jesus on Calvary.
 There, the scripture tells us, he spoiled principalities and powers and openly showed them to be defeated and triumphed over them.
 And in that process of disarming them (spoiling them) he removed the effect of the work of those principalities and powers against us.
 Thereby, he made his victory to be our victory, as well.

 2 Corinthians 2:20 tells us “all the promises in him are ‘yes’ and ‘amen’.”
 Those promises are not for talking God into something.
-They are given to us to remind us that we are on Victory Ground.
+The promises are given to us to remind us that we are on Victory Ground.

 We are on Victory Ground because of what Jesus did for us.
 It is not by anything that we have done.
 We cannot say, “Because I have done this or that, I am on Victory Ground.”